Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 The Special Initiative Project "Asking the Difficult Question" Series was produced by the University of New England Maine Geriatric Education Center which is funded by the Health Resources Services Administration (HRSA) Grant Number 31HP08845.

-Academy for Professional Excellence, and MASTER are projects of San Diego State University School of Social Work.
+APSWI (Adult Protective Services Workforce Innovations) is a training program of the Academy for Professional Excellence, a project of the San Diego State University School of Social Work.

 Webinar Series-- "Undue Influence & Elder Financial Abuse"